Experimental three-phase railcar

 The three-phase railcar (Drehstrom-Triebwagen) was an experimental three-phase high-voltage alternating current powered high speed railcar concept developed by the "Research Association for High-speed Electric Railways" (Studiengesellschaft für elektrische Schnellbahnen, St.E.S.) in Germany at the beginning of the 20th century to assess the possibilities in using electric motive power for rail transport (see three-phase AC railway electrification).
-Siemens & Halske and AEG built cars that in 1903 set an overall speed record at 210.2 kph, faster than any other manned vehicle for nearly a decade until the German-built Blitzen Benz set records on US beaches.
+Siemens & Halske and AEG built cars that in 1903 set an overall speed record at 210.2 kph, faster than any other crewed vehicle for nearly a decade until the German-built Blitzen Benz set records on US beaches.

-It set the railway speed record, which stood until the 1931 Schienenzeppelin and as the electric rail speed record until 1954.
+It set the railway speed record, which stood until the 1931 Schienenzeppelin, and as the electric rail speed record until 1954.
 The three overhead lines and other challenges were impractical for the time being, though.
-Since the 1960s, advances in semiconductor inverter technology allow to generate three-phase AC, from a single overhead line in many modern electric locomotives, from a DC battery in electric cars, or from DC photovoltaic panels into the AC grid.
+Since the 1960s, advances in semiconductor power inverter technology have allowed the generation of three-phase AC from a single overhead line in many modern electric locomotives or from a DC battery in electric cars.